abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 - `env:`

 ```
-- name: "EXPIREIN'
+- name: 'expirein'
   value: '900'
 ```

-`EXPIREIN` is a value in seconds.
+`expirein` is a value in seconds.
-If the time of the last login on the desktop is more than `EXPIREIN` then a desktop can be deleted or not.
+If the time of the last login on the desktop is more than `expirein` then a desktop can be deleted or not.
 The time of the last login starts when the user logs in. abcdesktop calcs the duration between the current time and the last login time on the desktop.
-- If the user is NOT connected to the desktop and if the duration time is more than `EXPIREIN`, then the desktop is deleted.
+- If the user is NOT connected to the desktop and if the duration time is more than `expirein`, then the desktop is deleted.
-- If the user is connected and if the duration time is is more than `EXPIREIN` and if `FORCE` is `true`, then the desktop is deleted.
+- If the user is connected and if the duration time is is more than `expirein` and if `force` is `true`, then the desktop is deleted.
-- If the user is connected and if the duration time is more than `EXPIREIN` and if `FORCE` is `false`, then the desktop is NOT deleted.
+- If the user is connected and if the duration time is more than `expirein` and if `force` is `false`, then the desktop is NOT deleted.

 ```
-- name: "FORCE'
+- name: "force'
   value: 'false'
 ```

-`FORCE` to delete the user's pod even if the user is connected. `false` is the default value, if a user is connected to his desktop then the `garbagecollector` keep this desktop running.
-By setting `FORCE` to `true`, the desktop will be deleted every time the `EXPIREIN` value is reached, regardless of the connection status.
+`force` to delete the user's pod even if the user is connected. `false` is the default value, if a user is connected to his desktop then the `garbagecollector` keep this desktop running.
+By setting `FORCE` to `true`, the desktop will be deleted every time the `expirein` value is reached, regardless of the connection status.

 ## Apply your `cronjob`